 Skilled Nursing Facilities faced arguably their most challenging year in history in 2020.
 Even though the calendar has turned, significant challenges remain.
 While there is hope thanks to vaccination success stories, how major issues play out will determine the path to recovery for SNFs around the country.

-- Rebuilding Census – Appears to be tied to 3 issues – 1.
+Rebuilding Census – This appears to be tied to 3 issues – 1.
 Visitation 2.
 Return of Elective Surgeries 3.
 Consumer Confidence

-While we all hope that life returns to normal during 2021, feeling a sense of progress will be a great start.
+While we all hope that life returns to normal in 2021, feeling a sense of progress will be a great start.
 We’d love to hear your comments!